For a directory of phone extensions and emails, click here.

 Brian Schultz, Seventh Grade Teacher

 I am the junior high math, science, and physical education teacher.
-Aside from teaching the students about the wonders of the mathematical world, I am the girls’ volleyball coach, fifth- and sixth-grade boys’ basketball coach, and a track and field coach.
+Aside from teaching the students about the wonders of the mathematical world, I coach girls’ volleyball, fifth- and sixth-grade basketball coach, and track and field.
 I received a bachelor of science in business administration from Valparaiso University, Valparaiso, Indiana, and graduated from Valparaiso's LEAPs program with a master's in education.
 Before coming to Grace, I taught for two years at a Lutheran school in the Rogers Park neighborhood of Chicago, and I spent half a year substitute teaching at a high school in Valparaiso.
 Outside of teaching and coaching, I enjoy watching and playing any sport and just enjoying the wondrous experiences of life.

 Stacy Sorg, Second Grade Teacher